 When To See Your Dermatologist

-If milia do not resolve weeks after these tips, you may need to see your dermatologist.
+If milia persists, you may need to see your dermatologist.
 This is a sure way to be rid of milia.
 Your doctor may prescribe oral medicines and/or topical creams for your treatment.

 If medical treatment using these agents is not satisfactory, surgical treatment may be embarked on.
 A very common procedure is deroofing.
 This is commonly done in the doctor’s office with no analgesia required.
 The milia are punctured with a needle and the contents are taken out.
 A paper clip may also be used.